tenor/RestBus.Benchmarks/readme.md

 ### Send Only Throughput Test ###

-This test measures how many 2048 byte messages can be sent rapidly by a publisher, with one server processing the queue.
+This test measures how many 2048 byte messages can be sent rapidly by a client, with one server consuming the queue.

 ![One Way RPC Test Results](https://raw.githubusercontent.com/tenor/RestBus.Benchmarks/master/images/RabbitMQ/sendonly_throughput_20_threads.png)